-PlagScan’s core technology refers to a large index of all kinds of web sources and digital content.
-Aside from the internet as a source, PlagScan provides its Plagiarism Prevention Pool.
-The PPP is an exclusive joint archive that enables cross checking submissions with documents from others.
+PlagScan’s core technology makes us of a large index of all kinds of web sources and digital content.
+Aside from the internet as a source, PlagScan offers you access to the Plagiarism Prevention Pool.
+The PPP is an exclusive joint archive that enables the cross checking of new submissions with documents already submitted by other PlagScan clients.
 The pool expands constantly because it adds all submissions from participating institutions and publishers.

-Generally, documents from organizations can become part of the PPP.
-It is possible to mark single documents as private to exempt them from being added to the PPP or retract them afterward.
-Alternatively, organizations can entirely opt-out by choosing a private repository.
-Yet, we strongly recommend taking advantage of the PPP – one of PlagScan’s most valuable features.
+Documents from participating organizations generally become part of the PPP.
+It is possible to mark certain documents as private in order to prevent them from being added to the PPP or to retract them afterward.
+Alternatively, organizations can opt-out entirely by choosing a private repository.
+However, we strongly recommend taking advantage of the PPP – one of PlagScan’s most valuable features.

 Benefits of the PPP

 - The PPP is a complimentary service of PlagScan